ppy/osu-wiki/news/2023/2023-04-18-beatmap-spotlights-season-9-spring-2023-nostalgia.md

 *primarily suggested by [wwwww](https://osu.ppy.sh/users/8434466)*\
 *described by [WadBot](https://osu.ppy.sh/users/14571181)*

 Are you a fan of long sliders, tap dashes, and wiggles?
 Of low-approach rate, low-bpm Overdoses?
-If you answered yes to either of those questions, Peer Gynt, mapped by multi-MCA winner Mniam, might just be the map for you!
+If you answered yes to either of those, Peer Gynt (as mapped by multi-MCA winner Mniam) might just be the map for you!
 Also featured in the 2022 osu!catch World Cup Round of 32 NoMod pool, this is our player's pick this season.

-Personally, I would recommend playing this map with Double Time, if you're looking for a bit of an extra challenge.
+Personally, we'd recommend playing this map with Double Time, if you're looking for a bit of an extra challenge.

 #### Curators' Pick